dxshs/MMF1922/README.md

 Treating imbalance data.
 Use dataset 'IBM HR Analytics Employee Attrition and Performance' from Kaggle.

-MMF1922 is .ipynb file
+MMF1922 is .ipynb file\\
-mmf1922 is .py file
+mmf1922 is .py file\\
+data.csv is our data.